nsec/nsec-badge/esp32/components/off_the_addon/ota_README.md

 E (352) ota_actions: Failed to find subtype 16 partition
 E (352) ota_actions: Failed to find subtype 17 partition
 ```
-This most likely mneans that you haven't flkashed a firmware with 2 OTA partition.
-CHeck in `idf.py menuconfig` under `Partition Table` if you see `Factory app, two OTA definitions`.
-Also make sure that the `Serial flasher config ` `Flash size` is at 8MB as the two often goes together.
+This most likely means that you haven't flashed a firmware with 2 OTA
+partitions.
+Check in `idf.py menuconfig` under `Partition Table` if you see
+`Factory app, two OTA definitions`.
+Also make sure that the `Serial flasher
+config ` `Flash size` is at 8MB as the two often goes together.